 Thinking that we would take advantage of some holiday sales, we headed into Bel Air for a television.
 First stop, hhgregg.
 Now, I’m the type of shopper that has a fairly good idea of what I want and how much I want to spend, so I’m not fond of forceful sales tactics.
 Unfortunately, that is exactly what we encountered.
 The salesman followed me around like a stalker and seemed to be pushing one particular brand – Coby.
 I have a hard & fast rule when purchasing something that I deem to be fairly inexpensive and that is to not purchase the extended warranty.
 And I explained this several times to the salesman but he either wasn’t listening or he didn’t care about selling a TV that day.

 Switching gears, we headed to Brass & Oak Gallery for a TV cabinet.
 Because most TV’s are now lightweight flatscreens, the armoire-style cabinets are apparently difficult to find.
-However, they were able to offer one choice from a catalog but it was handmade by our Amish friends up north and was quite expensive.
+However, they were able to offer from a catalog but it was handmade by our Amish friends up north and was quite expensive.
 The saleswoman was very pleasant and spent a lot of time trying to locate something that would fit our needs.

 Next stop – Gardiners Furniture in Churchville.
 This salesman was even more annoying than the one at hhgregg.
 I understand that the economy is in the toilet right now, but pestering me with constant questions and comments while I am trying to shop will not entice me to purchase anything.
 In fact, it is an immediate turnoff.
 And although the furniture was attractive, it did not seem to be as high of a quality as I prefer.